Making every day

 ASLS understands that access to transportation is a key factor in facilitating senior independence within the Aiken community.

 The Best Friend Express is Aiken County’s public transit service, making stops throughout 170 miles of Aiken's urbanized area.
-Alternatively, the Pony Express operates as ASLS's primary rural transportation service, providing individualized rides to people throughout Aiken County.
+Alternatively, 5311 Transportation operates as ASLS's primary rural transportation service, providing individualized rides to people throughout Aiken County.

 For those passengers who are unable to use the fixed-route Best Friend Express system, the Dial-A-Ride program, a demand-response program, can accommodate the specific needs of riders who are disabled.
 5310 Urban Transportation is also available for seniors (age 60+), or disabled persons regardless of age, traveling within the “urbanized” area of Aiken County.

 Best Friend Express buses run Monday through Friday, circulating throughout Aiken and North Augusta.
 There are designated stops every two hours from 7:00 a.m. to 7:00 p.m., but passengers may “flag” down the driver whenever a bus is visible.
 There are three available routes.
 RED covers the south-side portion of Aiken, GREEN covers the metro area and valley, and BLUE covers North Augusta and connects with Augusta Public Transit on Broad Street.

 If you’re meeting a friend for lunch, shopping at the Aiken Mall, or taking a class at USC Aiken, you can depend on the Best Friend Express to get you around!
 The Best Friend Express is Aiken County’s public transit service featuring designated stops throughout 170 miles of Aiken’s urbanized area.
 Drivers will get any member of the general public to their destination quickly, affordably, and safely.